Rogers Foundation Chosen for Random Act of Kindness

 - More than 150 adults were trained to facilitate Honest Open Proud (HOP), a program for youth that helps them increase their ability to make careful choices about if, to whom and how they talk about their mental health challenges.
 The program helps youth to identify the wisdom they have learned and strengths they have gained on the path of recovery.

 - Supported 100% by donor funding, the spiritual care department increased patient contacts by 28% (7,505).

 - In conjunction with Dr. Brad Riemann, PhD, and Mark Rossing, MD, the spiritual care department helped publish a treatment handbook for religious scrupulosity, a disorder characterized by pathological guilt about moral or religious issues.
-The handbook will be used to train clinical staff and serve as a resource for providers nationwide.
+The handbook has been used to train clinical staff to more effectively serve our patients dealing with scrupulosity.

 - For the first time in spiritual care history, we were able to provide tele-health services on an individual basis to patients in the Rogers’ Nashville location.
 Four sessions occurred in this fiscal year with plans to engage in more sessions as needed.

 - Two new spirituality group sessions took hold Rogers Memorial Hospital – Brown Deer.
 Two of the groups occurred each week on the adult inpatient unit and have been well received.

 - Reverend Betty Flannagan, M.Div., joined the spiritual care team.
 Betty possesses a bachelor’s degree in social work and a master’s of divinity.